mostafa/xk6-kafka/README.md

     You can use the `AWS_PROFILE` environment variable to specify the profile name or use the `awsProfile` option in the `SASLConfig` [object](api-docs/v2/docs/interfaces/SASLConfig.md).

-17. My Azure Entra OAuth (or GCP OAuth) authentication fails because the token scope/audience doesn't match my broker.
+17. My Azure Entra OAuth authentication fails because the token scope/audience doesn't match my broker.
 How can I fix that?
+(Note: custom scope override is only supported for Azure Entra OAuth at this point, not GCP OAuth.)

     By default, the Azure Entra OAuth provider derives the scope from the broker's hostname, i.e. `https://<broker-host>/.default`.
 This doesn't work for every setup, for example, managed Kafka providers may expect a scope tied to an Azure App Registration's Application ID URI (e.g. `api://<app-id>/.default`) instead.
 You can override the derived scope with the `scope` option in the `SASLConfig` [object](api-docs/v2/docs/interfaces/SASLConfig.md):